Are blue overlays helpful?

 Rapid Letter Recognition

 This is sometimes where we start to see ‘b/d’ or ‘p/b’ even ‘w/m’ start to be reversed and transposed.
 It’s almost like a mirror action is taking place.
-We can also start to see letters in words become transposed, the typical example ‘was/saw’.
+Therefore, reading word such as ‘bad’ is difficult.

 Visual Stress